NLnetLabs/krill/doc/development/05_repo_manager.md

 Publishing / RFC 8181
 ---------------------

-Now, for the main purpose of course.. we have a simple function here that will take bytes submitted by a publisher, parse it and validate it as an RFC 8181 request and return the appropriate signed response.
-If a valid delta was submitted, then the RRDP and rsync content will be updated immediately.
+Now, for the main purpose of course.. we have a function here that will take bytes submitted by a publisher, parse it and validate it as an RFC 8181 request and return the appropriate signed response.

 ```rust
 pub fn rfc8181(&self, publisher_handle: PublisherHandle, msg_bytes: Bytes) -> KrillResult<Bytes>;